Seattle Dog Bite Lawyers – What to Do After a Dog Bite

 What to Do About a Dog Bite?

-If you or a loved one suffer a dog bite injury, the most crucial first step is to seek medical attention or tend to the injuries immediately.
-A dog bite can easily become infected, and one can never be sure that the dog has all its necessary vaccines and shots.
+If you or a loved one suffers a dog bite injury, the most crucial first step is to seek medical attention to tend to the injuries immediately.
+A dog bite can quickly become infected, and one can never be sure the dog has all its necessary vaccines and shots.
 Depending on the severity of the dog bite and your need to seek medical attention, there are a few steps to take immediately after the incident:

 1. Collect the personal information of the dog’s owner, including name, address, and phone number.